 In the late 1800’s industrialists, entrepreneurs and mavericks built it into the second most populous city in Colorado and one of the richest anywhere.
 Historic figures and connections include Horace and Baby Doe Tabor, Margaret (Molly) Brown, Oscar Wilde, Harry Houdini, the Rockefellers, Carnegies and Guggenheims, Doc Holiday and Butch Cassidy and The Sundance Kid.

-I really like walking, and photographing, the old Victorian homes.
+I really like walking, and photographing the old Victorian homes.
 You will then see why it was designated a National Historic District by Congress in 1966.
-You can take a Silver Kings Tour to learn about the people who made history there.
+You can take a self-guided tour of this district or drive the Route of the Silver Kings to visit the historic mines nearby.

-Check out the Delaware Hotel and its Callaway’s Restaurant for lunch or afternoon tea.
-The Delaware since 1886, is part museum, part gallery and part country inn.
-It is the best place to stay in town.
+Check out the Delaware Hotel.
+Since 1886, is part museum, part gallery and part country inn.
 700 Harrison Ave.

 Also good for lunch is High Mountain Pies at 115 W. 4th St. for pizza, salads and sandwiches.
 The food is very fresh and you can enjoy indoor or outdoor patio seating.